Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: Summary

 I would like to thank all the members of the MNLC for fantastic time we had together conquering the NLO and NNLO summits of weak decays over so many years.
-In fact after 22 years I can confidently state that my team was much bigger than the one of colonel Hunt and whereas he reached only the south coal on the way to the Mount Everest summit I was lucky to stand on many NLO and few NNLO summits.
+In fact after 35 years I can confidently state that my team was much bigger than the one of colonel Hunt and whereas he reached only the south {col} on the way to the Mount Everest summit, I was lucky to stand on many NLO and few NNLO summits.
 But similarly to his case the sponsors played also in our case a very important role.
-In addition to the Physics Department of Technical University Munich, the thanks go primarly to the German `Bundesministerium f\"ur Bildung und Forschung' (BMBF) and Deutsche Forschung Gemeinschaft (DFG) which were both very helpful in supporting us for many years.
+In addition to the Physics Department of the Technical University Munich, the thanks go primarly to the German `Bundesministerium f\"ur Bildung und Forschung' (BMBF) and Deutsche Forschung Gemeinschaft (DFG) which were both very helpful in supporting us for many years.
 Some support came also from the MPI for Physics and the German-Israeli Foundation.
 In the last years Martin Gorbahn, Joachim Brod and myself were also strongly supported by the Cluster of Excellence Universe in Munich and the TUM-IAS.
+Also the advanced ERC grant 2011-2016 helped me a lot after my retirement in April 2012.
+Finally, financial support from the Excellence Cluster ORIGINS, funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), Excellence Strategy, EXC-2094, 390783311 is acknowledged.

 Very special thanks go to Gerhard Buchalla for writing Section 9 of this review.
 I also thank Paolo Gambino and Matthias Jamin for some help in finding references.
 Finally, but very importantly, I would like to thank Guido Martinelli for the discussion at the seminal supper in 1988 in the Ringberg castle and the competition which definitely kept us working for several years.
 Among the members of his team my particular thanks go to Marco Ciuchini and Luca Silvestrini.